 EU Blue Card

 The Blue Card scheme acts a Portuguese work visa and residency for highly qualified workers from non-EU countries.
-You can apply for an EU Blue Card if you have a higher qualification (eg. a university degree), are a paid employee with a work contract or binding job offer in an EU country for at least one year, and have a gross annual salary at least one and a half times the national average of the country.
-See the required documents here, plus minimum wage and average salary in Portugal.
+You can apply for an EU Blue Card if you have a higher qualification, are a paid employee with a work contract or binding job offer in an EU country for at least one year, and have a gross annual salary at least one and a half times the national average of the country.
+See the required documents here, as well as minimum wage and average salary in Portugal.

 EU Blue Cards are valid for between one and four years and allow non-EU nationals to work in 24 of 27 EU member states (excluding Denmark, Ireland, and the UK).
-A Blue Card holder who has been living in Portugal for 18 months can choose to apply for a residence permit for researchers or highly skilled migrants.
-More information on EU Blue Cards is available here.
+A Blue Card holder who has been living in Portugal for 18 months can apply for a residence permit for researchers or highly-skilled migrants.
+Even more information on EU Blue Cards is available here.

 Golden residence for business investors

-This is a special Portuguese visa program designed to attract foreign investment into Portugal.
+This is a special Portuguese visa program that attracts foreign investment into Portugal.
 The Portuguese golden visa program speeds up the process for investors from non-EU countries to obtain a Portuguese residence permit, based on real estate or investment in starting a business in Portugal.

-Read more in our guide to Portuguese golden visas.
+Read even more in our guide to Portuguese golden visas.

 Self-employed workers in Portugal